 Learn to DJ with Digital DJ Tips: The Complete DJ Course

 Think of it as “Minority report for DJs”.
-It works by using the user-facing camera on your iPad, and it leverages the power of Apple’s new A14 Bionic chip.
+It works by accessing the user-facing camera on your iPad, and it leverages the power of Apple’s new A14 Bionic chip.

 “These hand gestures are intelligently detected in three-dimensional space and mapped to advanced DJ performance techniques in real time, with maximal accuracy and instantaneous reaction time.” says Algoriddim.